pine3ree/ProcessLanguageTranslatorPlus/README.md

 ### Roadmap:
 - providing a Button in the Language Translator to download a zipped Language-Pack created from the current Edition.
 - output of further Information (translation files without original, duplikates)

+### Updates:
+- 21.10.13 install/ uninstall routine added/ change of process in page language-translator not necessary anymore